What are SLGs?

-The SLG leaders are selected through a rigorous interview process and have to undergo 3 days of pre-service training in August and continuous in-service training is provided throughout the semester.
+They are selected through a rigorous interview process, undergo 3 days of pre-service training in August, and participate in continuous in-service training throughout the semester.
 The leaders are trained to:

 - Help the students learn and apply new study skills.

-- Facilitate a session and NOT teach the students or give answers
+- Lead a review session and NOT lecture or give answers.

 - Be mentors and role models.

-- Encourage interaction between you and your students
+- Encourage interaction between you and your fellow students.

 - Facilitate collaborative learning through group activities.